Sleep Apnea

 3. Your skin may be sensitive or allergic

 If you have sensitive skin and a CPAP mask makes it worse, you could have an allergy due to the materials used in the mask.
-Most mask cushions are made of silicon, which is well-tolerated by most, but it is possible that you have an allergy.
+Most mask cushions are made of silicone, which is well-tolerated by most, but it is possible that you have an allergy.

-To rule this out, you should try masks made from different materials, such as ResMed AirTouch masks.
-Available in both full face and nasal mask models, these are not only made of memory foam but they’re also designed to offer a softer and more breathable fit.
+To rule this out, you should try masks made from different materials, such as ResMed’s AirTouchTM N30i nasal mask which is fully wrapped in breathable and moisture-wicking fabric.
+It’s designed to wick moisture like your cosy pyjamas to keep your skin feeling cool and free of red marks.
+Other masks from ResMed’s AirTouch CPAP mask range (available in both full face and nasal mask models) are made of memory foam, designed to offer a softer and more breathable fit for those with sensitive skin.

 4. You need a new mask